xserban/GraphRepo/docs/source/configuration.rst

       batch_size: 100 # the batch size for inserting the records in Neo4j - this setting depends on the Neo4j resources

     project:
-      repo: 'repos/graphrepo/' # the repository filepath
+      repo: "repos/graphrepo/" # the repository filepath
       start_date: "1 February, 2018" # the start date for indexing (leave empty if it corresponds with the initial start date of the project)
       end_date: "30 March, 2018" # the start date for indexing (leave empty if it corresponds with the last commit)
-      project_id: 'graphrepo' # a unique project id for the database
+      project_id: "graphrepo" # a unique project id for the database
       index_code: False # boolean, if True GraphRepo indexes for each file touched by a commit the source code before and after the commit.
 This parameter significantly increases the index time and the hardware resources needed for Neo4j.
 For a medium size project, with 4000 commits, with an average of 1 file edited/commit, the equivalent of 8000 files will be stored in text in Neo4j if this parameter is set to True.
       index_developer_email: True # boolean, if True, GraphRepo indexes the developer emails in the Developer node.
 Turn flag off for GDPR or any other privacy concerns